 The first area I needed to work on was keywording.
-While my photographs all had basic keywords, being successful in today’s world of stock photography requires a good strategy for keywording.
+While my photographs all had basic keywords, being successful in today’s world of stock photography requires a well-executed strategy for keywording.

 I did some searching on the Internet and found the Lightroom Keyword Project List.
 I downloaded the list and then exported my own keyword list.
 Working in my favourite text editor (PSPad), I combined the two and re-imported this combined list into Lightroom.
 The design of the keyword structure simply requires me to move from the top to the bottom of list, keywording as I go.
-My average number of keywords has jumped up considerably and I’m now at or above mytarget of 15 keywords per master photograph.
+My average number of keywords has jumped up considerably.
+I’m now at or above my target of 15 keywords per master photograph.

 In addition, my overall Lightroom workflow needed work.
 As a hobbyist, having no differentiation among personal, hobby and potential salable photographs was not a big problem.
 But looking forward, I knew that I needed to have a way to separate these in Lightroom.
 I also needed a better way to manage master photographs within portfolios, especially if the master photographs were processed in other software technologies like OnOne and Nik.

-Another Internet search led me to Dan Morris’ Complete Lightroom Workflow post, which met almost of my requirements including keeping all photographs within a single Lightroom catalog.
+Another Internet search led me to Dan Morris’ Complete Lightroom Workflow post.
+Dan’s workflow met almost of my requirements. including keeping all photographs within a single Lightroom catalog.
 I especially liked Dan’s use of Smart Collections to ensure that master photographs are all properly titled, captioned, geolocated, keyworded and copyrighted.
 My only significant change to Dan’s system was to assign the Purple color for Hobby Photography.